MassimilianoBiancucci/OOP-project/README.md

         <td>
         The count of retweet on the original tweet, even if the current tweet is<br>
         retwetted from another author, this value is considered from the original one.<br>
-        This field can be applied to match operators and to conditional operators, not on <br>logical operators.
+        This field can be applied to match operators and to conditional operators,<br> not on logical operators.
         </td>
     </tr>
     <tr>
         <td>reply_count</td>
         <td>int</td>
         <td>The number of replies or comments to the tweet.<br>
-        This field can be applied to match operators and to conditional operators, not on <br>logical operators.
+        This field can be applied to match operators and to conditional operators,<br> not on logical operators.
         </td>
     </tr>
     <tr>
         <td>like_count</td>
         <td>int</td>
         <td>The count of likes.<br>
-        This field can be applied to match operators and to conditional operators, not on <br>logical operators.
+        This field can be applied to match operators and to conditional operators,<br> not on logical operators.
         </td>
     </tr>
     <tr>
         <td>quote_count</td>
         <td>int</td>
         <td>The number of quote, that are retweets with a comments ahead.<br>
-        This field can be applied to match operators and to conditional operators, not on <br>logical operators.
+        This field can be applied to match operators and to conditional operators,<br> not on logical operators.
         </td>
     </tr>
     <tr>
         <td>engagement</td>
         <td>int</td>
         <td>The value of engagement calculated from the tweet responses.<br>
-        This field can be applied to match operators and to conditional operators, not on <br>logical operators.
+        This field can be applied to match operators and to conditional operators,<br> not on logical operators.
         </td>
     </tr>
     <tr>